iliS10/Script-Python-Curl/README.md

 # Script-Python-Curl
-Script python with curl fonctionnalitises working with requests and BeautifulSoup
+Script python with curl that download the source code of the front end of a website working with requests and BeautifulSoup

 How to use: